zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Grammar and vocabulary.md

 ### 1. **Doubling the final consonant (especially for adjectives and adverbs)**

-- When a word ends with a single vowel followed by a single consonant, and the final syllable is stressed, the final consonant is often doubled when adding a suffix (like -ing, -ed, -er, -est, or -ly).
+- When a word ends with a single vowel followed by a single consonant, and the final syllable is stressed, the final consonant is often doubled when adding a suffix (-ing, -ed, -er, -est, -ly).
     - Examples:
         - **Big** → **Bigger**
         - **Thin** → **Thinner**